nsnam/ns-3-dev-git/src/flow-monitor/doc/flow-monitor.rst

 Model Description
 *****************

-The source code for the new module lives in the directory ``src/flow-monitor``.
+The source code for the module lives in the directory ``src/flow-monitor``.

 The Flow Monitor module goal is to provide a flexible system to measure the performance of network protocols.
 The module uses probes, installed in network